my-github-pages/my-github-pages.github.io/README.md

 # Github Pages Start to Bootstrap mit SCSS (plan) (Work in progress)
 * Lastes Version of this Workshop will always shown in: [https://my-github-pages.github.io/](https://my-github-pages.github.io/)
+* This is the simplest way to have a github page!
 * I will start with a simple HTML Page.
 It shows up in github: [https://my-github-pages.github.io/HTML](https://my-github-pages.github.io/HTML)
 * Next Step will be: Simple use of Jekyll: [https://my-github-pages.github.io/Jekyll](https://my-github-pages.github.io/Jekyll)
   * Use of Markdown!